 So what made you decide to leave that kind of comfortable, nurturing, soft landing in London?

 Now things didn’t work out between us.
 And when they didn’t, I was like, it’s my time to go, because you’re going to start something else.
-And then you’re going to meet another something, something else was there keeps being something that stops you from going to Hong Kong, which has been like in the back of my mind since my dream when I was 20 years old.
+And then you’re going to meet another something, something else that keeps being something that stops you from going to Hong Kong, which has been in the back of my mind since my dream when I was 20 years old.
 So I thought once he and I broke up.
 I thought, okay, it’s the time to go.
 You go do your Rolfing training in Munich, and then you go to Hong Kong.

 How long have you been doing Rolfing now?

 I’ve been doing Rolfing for 11 years.
 So I basically finished my training and moved to Hong Kong.
 So what really drew me to it was, I was really bored doing massage, I was really bored just kind of doing patterns with people’s bodies at the end, because I’m, like, coming with the same problem every single week.
-And it’s not getting better, you know, I’m just I felt like I was just like a maintenance person.
+And it’s not getting better, you know, I just like I was just like a maintenance person.

-And then when I met my, my ex-boyfriend, and I was like, Oh my God, this man is making changes in the body.
+And then when I met my ex-boyfriend, I was like, Oh my God, this man is making changes in the body.
 This is like, this is what I want!
 Like he’s actually making a difference in people’s lives.
 Like, you know, when you’d leave after the session, you’d feel it feel kind of like a different person, even a different outlook on life.
 And I was like, This is what I want to give people.
 I don’t just want to like, give them a rub and a little chat.
 And then off you go, you know?

 You mentioned you’re looking into counselling…

 Rolfing is very physically hard, it’s very physically demanding.
 So I always have the thought, oh what do you do when you get older when you can’t actually work physically like that anymore?
 And I always in the back of my mind thought I’ll probably do some psychology course and some type and try to transition into that.
-And once I looked into it, I realised you actually need like a full on master’s degree, actually you need to do it properly.
+And once I looked into it, I realised you actually need a full-on master’s degree, actually you need to do it properly.
 So once I looked into it, I started to think about doing it properly.

 Basically, I want to be able to, to not work physically when I get older.